zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2024-08-31】[frappe / frappe_docker](https://github.com/frappe/frappe_docker) - Docker images for production and development setups of the Frappe framework and ERPNext
+* 【2024-08-31】[elastic / kibana](https://github.com/elastic/kibana) - Your window into the Elastic Stack
 * 【2024-08-30】[Cinnamon / kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
 * 【2024-08-30】[dokku / dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 * 【2024-08-30】[nocodb / nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative